ErnestoGarciaGenesys/genesys-workspace-electron/README.md

 Menu bar is hidden, but it could potentially be used for application actions.

+Only one instance of the application can be run at the same time.
+Executing the application again just puts focus on the application currently running.

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: